-Group's key governance principles, up-to-date Board members are elected for a period of up to five years, according to the Commercial Law group-related documents (policies, codes, etc.), and the Council's decision.
-The Group seeks to as well as a whistleblowing channel.
-The Group, regularly and in a timely manner, informs its employ highly qualified managers, specialists in the relevant field and industry to ensure the shareholders, investors, and other stakeholders necessary competencies for good governance, of the company's operations, financial and business model, and independent decisionnon-financial results, governance, and other making, while also ensuring diversity at the relevant questions.
-The homepage also contains different management structures of the Group. the Group's consolidated interim and annual financial statements, as well as the sustainability Every year, corporate goals are set for the whole reports.
-Group as well as each subsidiary company, which are in turn incorporated into the individual goals of the board members, according to their responsibility area.
+Board members are elected for a period of up to five years, according to the Commercial Law and the Council's decision.
+The Group seeks to employ highly qualified managers, specialists in the relevant field and industry to ensure the necessary competencies for good governance, business model, and independent decisionmaking, while also ensuring diversity at the different management structures of the Group.
+Every year, corporate goals are set for the whole Group as well as each subsidiary company, which are in turn incorporated into the individual goals of the board members, according to their responsibility area.
 Basic remuneration principles of the board have been set out in the Group's Remuneration and Compensation Policy.